YashKBH/Fullstack-Game-Collection-Platform/README.md

 - **Sound Engineering**: Proper separation of concerns, modular design
 - **End-to-End Ownership**: Full control from frontend to backend to deployment

-## 📄 License

-MIT License - See LICENSE file for details

-## 👤 Author

-Karen Cadavos

----

-**Built with ❤️ to demonstrate full-stack engineering capabilities**